History | Introduction of JIPAD | JIPAD | JIPAD is Japan's largest intensive care database

 Project development costs from updating servers and

-strengthening security
+strengthening security.

 April 2018

-Started developing JIPAD 3.0
+Started developing JIPAD 3.0.

 February 2018

-permitting personalized logins from each institution
+Published the 2017 Annual Report (32 institutions) permitting personalized logins from each institution.

 March 2019